MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-develop-localization.md

 Localization apps contain a set of functionalities addressing local requirements that fall within one of the categories below.
 Make sure to split up your localization apps at minimum according to these categories:

  * **Regulatory requirements** - local functionality that helps businesses fulfill their legal requirements, such as tax reporting, local GAAP, and other regulatory requirements.
- * **National standards requirement** – local functionality that address local standards, such as banking and payment formats, address formats, or local interpretations of global standards.
+ * **National standards requirement** – local functionality that addresses local standards, such as banking and payment formats, address formats, or local interpretations of global standards.
  * **Market requirements**   - nice-to-have, competitive requirements – local functionality beneficial to the productivity business processes in a country and thereby adding value to business but are not required from a regulatory perspective.

 ## Documentation and adoption